Skip to main content

 You have an option to print the entire page, or select a page range.

-One of the functions of the Community and Environmental Services Department is to act as a regulator and an enforcement agency for a large range of legal duties and powers applied by Acts of Parliament, and the Regulations and Orders made under them (including various bylaws).
+One of the functions of the community and environmental services department is to act as a regulator and an enforcement agency for a large range of legal duties and powers applied by Acts of Parliament, and the regulations and orders made under them (including various bylaws).

-The legislation which the Department is responsible for enforcing is extensive and has not been listed here, but the following areas exemplify the range and diversity:-
+The legislation which the department is responsible for enforcing is extensive and has not been listed here, but the following areas exemplify the range and diversity:

 • Licensing